Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice on Identifying Pest Infestations And Help Solve Your Pest Problem.

 - Larvae hatch and tunnel through the wood, moving away from the surface to avoid detection.

 The feeding and burrowing of the larvae can cause significant damage to timbers.
-In extreme cases, this can cause the timbers to become structurally unsound and become dangerous and likely to collapse, potentially causing substantial and expensive damage to your home.
-The presence of woodworm also normally indicates the presence of damp in the timbers which again is a serious risk to their structural integrity and would require a professional survey to establish whether they require replacing.
+In extreme cases, this can cause the woods to become structurally unsound and become dangerous and likely to collapse, potentially causing substantial and expensive damage to your home.
+The presence of Woodworm also indicates typically the company of damp in the timbers, which again is a severe risk to their structural integrity and would require a professional survey to establish whether they need replacing.